Key Stage 3

 Subjects also studied: art, computing, drama, food, French, geography, German, graphics, history, music, PE, RE, technology.
-Latin is an optional subject for year 8 students.
+Latin is an optional subject from year 8.

 Key Stage 4

 Students are guided through the pathways process during year 9.
 There are some subjects that are compulsory and these are contained in the core block.

 Core subjects in KS4 are: English, Mathematics, science, core RE and PE.

 The remainder of curriculum time is individual and personalised; students get four option choices.
 During the options process students are given bespoke guidance on which pathway best suits them.
 Pathways vary between individuals, year groups and are dependent on the cohort.
 All students must do at least one of history or geography and around 60% are encouraged to take a modern foreign language.

-Pathways subjects: business, computer science, creative media, drama, fine art, food and nutrition, geography, graphics, history, media, music, PE, photography, The Prince’s Trust, product design, French, German and Spanish, textiles and Latin.
+Pathways subjects: 3D design, business, computer science, creative media, drama, fine art, film studies, food and nutrition, geography, history, media, music, PE, photography, The Prince’s Trust Award, French, German and Spanish, textiles and Latin.